Wednesday, January 29, 2020

 Pottsville Maroons, Pottsville, Schuylkill County

-Meanwhile, today we're going to be looking at a subject that doesn't usually interest me: football.
+Today we're going to be looking at a subject that doesn't usually interest me: football.
 After all, this is Super Bowl weekend coming up!
-Sure, I cheered as much as anybody else when the Eagles won the 2016 Super Bowl, because I live in Eagles Country after all; but I'm really not a big sports enthusiast as a general rule, although I did spend my final two years of high school as a member of the varsity football team.
+Sure, I cheered as much as anybody else when the Eagles won the 2016 Super Bowl - I live in Eagles Country, after all.
+And I did spend my final two years of high school as a member of the varsity football team.
 (No, really, I did.
 I was the equipment manager.)
-However, today's story is one that I find pretty intriguing despite my usual apathy for the topic, because the controversy has endured for nearly a century.
-Who really won the NFL championship of 1925?
+But in general, I'm not super enthused about the sport.

 Wednesday, January 15, 2020